lqxyz/Isca_kernels/feedback_calc_demo/README.md

-Demo how to calculate feedbacks from kernel data.
+Demonstrate how to calculate feedbacks from kernel data.